oshahliver/picse/docs/interiors_docs.md

 #### ```Planet.set_values()```:

 This method sets up all planetary parameters and run parameters for the subsequent structure integration.
+The example below shows how to manually set up a planet.
+This is not required if ```BaseType``` planets are used.

 Example: